Vyral/base-template/_posts/2020-01-28-introducing-one-of-our-new-buyers-specialists-jessica.md

 {% include youtube.html %}

 Jessica was born and raised in The Windy City and moved to Hawaii back in 2006.
 As one of Team Lally’s newest buyer’s specialists, she’s eager to give back the same level of expertise she’d received as a client.
-We asked Jessica some questions so that you can get to know her a little bit better, and here’s what she had to say:&nbsp;
+We asked Jessica some questions so that you can get to know her a little bit better, and here’s what she had to say:

 <br>**How did you hear about Team Lally?**